-Castle Rock is named for its iconic castle shaped butte, perched above downtown.
-The sizable interstate community’s population has grown over the the last several decades, with an estimated population of around 70,000 residents in 2020.
+Castle Rock is named for its iconic castle-shaped butte, perched above downtown.
+The sizable interstate community’s population has grown over the last several decades, with an estimated population of around 70,000 residents in 2020.

 Castle Rock was founded in 1874 and incorporated on April 14, 1881.
-Prior to this the land was home to the Arapaho and Cheyenne tribes, whom resided in the geography between the South Platte River and Arkansas River.
+Prior to this, the land was home to the Arapaho and Cheyenne tribes, who resided in the geography between the South Platte River and Arkansas River.
 Learn more about the town’s history at the local Castle Rock Historical Society and Museum.

-Castlewood Canyon State Park – Cherry Creek cut this ten mile sandstone canyon, a dramatic sightseeing attraction.
-This year round day-use park is located fifteen minutes east from town in Franktown.
+Castlewood Canyon State Park – Cherry Creek cuts through this ten-mile sandstone canyon, a dramatic sightseeing attraction.
+This year-round day-use park is located fifteen minutes east of town in Franktown.

 Outlets at Castle Rock – Shopping bargains on brand-name merchandise at over 130 stores.
 It’s located beside highway I-25.

-Camping – Campgrounds are non-existence within the Castle Rock town limits, but there is plenty of opportunity nearby.
+Camping: Campgrounds are non-existence within the Castle Rock town limits, but there is plenty of opportunities nearby.

 - Your best for camping is to the mountains west of town past Sedalia.
 There a more than a dozen USFS campgrounds within the Pike National Forest around Sedalia/Deckers.

 - You can also head south to Larkspur or Monument for a couple of great private campgrounds.

 - Read about the camping near Castle Rock, Larkspur, and Monument.

 Golfing: There are a number of gorgeous golf courses close to Castle Rock.